-- c) Provide a list of all government departments/offices that are involved, either directly or indirectly, in your manufacture, sale or purchase of steel products. - Response; Yute is not aware of any - d) List and describe all reports that must be submitted to the Government of China periodically by your company, and identify the government department/office where each report is filed.
+No government departments/offices are involved, either directly or indirectly, in the manufacture, sale or purchase of steel products of Longte or Longteng.

+d) List and describe all reports that must be submitted to the Government of China periodically by your company, and identify the government department/office where each report is filed.